VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/game.md

 [Notia](https://noitagame.com) - Rougelite where every pixel is simulated

-[Cogmind](https://www.gridsagegames.com/cogmind/) - Ascii art game with a similarly extreme amount of environment destructibility
+[Cogmind](https://www.gridsagegames.com/cogmind/) - ASCII art game with a similarly extreme amount of environment destructibility

 A very long thread on ... stairs?
 Yeah.
 Look up advice on DND level design if you need general level design or architecture design n advice.
 The same twitter (Tommy Norberg, @the_Norberg) has **many** other good posts